cappig/MC-server-status-bot/README.md

 Normal commands:

 `mc!ping [ip]` Ping a specified ip.
 You can use the command with no arguments to ping the ip specified in the json file.

+`mc!log uptime` Create a chart of players online over time on the server.

+`mc!log playersonline` Create a chart of server uptime and calculate the uptime percentage.

 <br>